PragmaticCoding/PragmaticCoding.github.io/_posts/2023-02-16-TripleToggle.md

 First of all, this is Kotlin.
 If you're confused by the Kotlin, then you can take a look at [this article](https://www.pragmaticcoding.ca/kotlin/kotlin_for_java_programmers) and [this article](https://www.pragmaticcoding.ca/kotlin/kotlin_for_java_programmers) for some help.

 The first part of the code is setting up the Java Beans.
 I'm using a technique that was described in [this article](https://www.pragmaticcoding.ca/javafx/kotlin_properties).
-The net result is that you get the three public function that you need for a Bean.
+The net result is that you get the three public functions that you need for a Bean.

 The `init{}` section is kind of like a constructor, and it calls the layout function and connects the `Value` property to the `ToggleGroup`.